-In August 2016, the FASB issued ASU No. 2016-14, "Presentation of Financial Statements for Notfor-Profit Entities".
+In August 2016, the FASB issued ASU No. 2016-14, "Presentation of Financial Statements for Not-for-Profit Entities".
 Under the new guidance, the existing three-category classification of net assets will be collapsed into two categories: with donor restrictions and without donor restrictions.
-Endowments that have a current fair value that is less than the original gift amount (underwater) will be classified in net assets with donor restrictions and expanded disclosures will be required.
+Endowments that have a current fair value that is less than the original gift amount (underwater)

+Trinity College Notes to Consolidated Financial Statements June 30, 2018 and 2017 will be classified in net assets with donor restrictions and expanded disclosures will be required.
 Additional requirements include disclosure of board-designated net assets, expanded reporting to present expenses by function and natural classification and eliminating the disclosure of investment expenses that are netted against investment returns.
 ASU No. 2016-14 is effective for the fiscal year ended June 30, 2019; the College is still evaluating the impact this adoption will have on the Consolidated Financial Statements.